-The world's exponential data growth started in 2016 according to Intel DCG EVP Navin Shenoy2.
+Analysts forecast that by 2025 data will exponentially grow by 10 times according to Intel DCG EVO Navin Shenoy2.
 Highlighted by a number of shocking statistics, e.g. only about 1% of the data is utilized and acted upon, this exponential data growth has caused many new data management problems.
 In addition, the following few key reasons further hinders many parties from tackling data movements effectively.